 Why This Matters Now

-The industry has been moving toward full-stack engineers for years, but we’re solving for the wrong thing.
+The industry has been moving toward full-stack engineers for years, but I think we’re solving for the wrong thing.
 We don’t need engineers who can work across the entire technical stack.
 We need engineers who can work across the entire value stack, from customer problem to business impact.

 I’ve watched teams transform when even one engineer starts working this way.
 Sprint planning becomes a discussion about outcomes, not story points.
 “Definition of done” evolves from “deployed to production” to “customers are successfully using it.”
 The PM stops being a gatekeeper and starts being a partner.